Monarch Butterfly Life Cycle

 After the wings have hardened, the butterfly flies away to find its first meal.
 From this point on, the monarch drinks all of its food.
 The butterfly will visit several different kinds of flowers to get its nectar dinner. |top|

-Not only do adult monarchs need to drink nectar, but they also need to drink water.
-You can see them puddling in and around damp ground.
+Not only do adult monarchs need to drink nectar, but like other butterflies they also need to drink water.
+You can sometimes see them on damp ground where they can get water from the soil.
+This is called mud-puddling, or puddling.

 Adult monarchs begin mating in the spring, before they return to their summer range.
 Female monarchs will generally lay one to as many as three eggs on the underside of milkweed leaves.
 She does this many times until she has laid hundreds of eggs.
 These eggs will hatch into larva, pupate, and become adults in the summer.
 These new adults will also mate.
 The new females will lay eggs as they fly northward.
 This cycle repeats throughout the summer.